arpit1385/Interview_Study_Notes/DBMS/Questions.md

 31. Difference between share lock and exclusive lock, definition of lock

 32. What is Database Architecture?
 Types of Database Architecture and their differences.

+33. What is database architecture?What are the different pairs of database architecture,give main point of differences among them.